 The area extends from 32 KM north of Kathmandu to the Tibet border.
 The highest peak in the area is Langtang Lirung(7,200m) including many other spectacular mountains.

-By the Devastating earthquakes of 25 April, 2015 had made huge destruction in the valley including the Langtang village turned into moraine by the huge avalanche.
-The area is slowly getting back to the normal life now as we will organize trips over there.
+By the Devastating earthquakes of 25 April 2015 had made huge destruction in the valley including the Langtang village turned into moraine by the huge avalanche.
+The area is slowly getting back to normal life now as we will organize trips over there.

 The trek starts from the small town of Syabrubensi.
 You can walk through the steep hill sections following the higher route of Sherpa gaun or other option following the old route along the valley then trail meets at Rimche than follow narrow valley along Langtang Khola to the north-east.